gkrein/gkrein.github.io/research.md

 - **Inhomogeneous states of QCD matter**
   Seeking an understanding of the formation of inhomogeneous or crystalline phases in QCD matter using different approaches and models.

+  - **Functional methods in QED and QCD**
+  Computing correlation functions using spectral representation; gauge-invariant correlation functions.

+  - **Parton distribution functions (PDFs) and frangmentation functions (FFs)**
+  Using continuum methods to obtain hadron ligh-cone bound-state wave functions to compute PDFs and FF.

 - **QCD in strong magnetic fields**
   Studying the behavior of quark condensates and meson properties in magnetars and heavy-ion collisions.